ec-jrc/jeolib-pyjeo/doc/2_tutorial.rst

 Buffering
 =========

-To exclude pixels near the borders of a polygon, the parameter *buffer* can be used.
+To exclude pixels near the border of a polygon, the parameter *buffer* can be used.
 To reduce (enlarge) the polygons, use a negative (positive) buffer.
 The buffer is expressed in the units of the geometry of the Jim object (typically in meter).

 To calculate the regional mean and standard deviation for the 3D Jim object with two bands, not taking into account those pixels within 1000 m of the polygon border::